DUI Defense Attorney in San Jose

 Do I Have to Take a Field Sobriety Test?

 It depends on the type of test involved and other factors.
 There are Standardized Field Sobriety Tests, which are a combination of three tests.
-You do not have to take the Standardized Field Sobriety Tests.
-In fact, it is highly recommended that you do not take these tests.
-It is easy to fail a Standardized Field Sobriety Test even if you are sober.
+You do not have to take these tests.
+In fact, it is highly recommended to decline, as it is easy to fail a Standardized Field Sobriety Test even if you are sober.

 Regardless of whether you take the test, the officer may still opt to arrest you.
 The only difference would be that you did not provide them with additional video evidence by taking one or more of the Standardized Field Sobriety Tests.
+Understanding your rights during a DUI stop is crucial.
+Knowing when to politely refuse a test can be an important part of your defense strategy, and our team will ensure you are informed about handling these scenarios.

 What Happens at the California DMV Hearing After a DUI Arrest?

 The California Department of Motor Vehicles (DMV) suspends your license after an arrest.
 You may receive a 30-day temporary license.
 After your arrest, you have ten days to contact the DMV and request a hearing.
-At the hearing, you may fight your license suspension.
+At the hearing, you may contest your license suspension.

 Is a DUI a Felony?